-Morley Lymburner, the founder and former publisher of Blue Line Magazine, will be honoured with the Meritorious Service decoration (M.S.M.) from the Governor General of Canada.
+Morley Lymburner, the founder and former publisher of Blue Line Magazine, was honoured with the Meritorious Service decoration (M.S.M.) from Her Excellency the Right Honourable Julie Payette, Governor General of Canada on November 5, 2018 in a ceremony held at Rideau Hall.

 The Meritorious Service decoration (Civil Division) recognizes individuals who have performed an exceptional deed or activity for bringing honour to their community or to Canada.
 The activity or deed is often innovative, sets an example or model for others to follow, or improves the quality of life in a community and may benefit local, provincial, national, or international populations.
 The award is one of the highest distinctions an individual can receive.